NightFoxAnimation/K12_AutoClasslogin/README.md

 ## Notes
 - This is meant for windows 7 - 11
-- I am not completely sure this will work on another person's computer
 - If you notice it was working and now not.
 Close the terminal and start the script again

 ## Issues